-Genomics offers bold promises for revolutionizing medicine as we know-some of which have already been realized.
+Genomics offers bold promises for revolutionizing medicine as we know it-and some of those promises are already being realized.
 There are tremendous potential benefits from genomics, revealing new life-saving and life-enhancing discoveries for precision medical care.
 Genomics databases will play an important role in achieving those breakthroughs.
 At the same time, we also need to be appreciate the serious risks that the disclosure of sequenced DNA results pose for individuals.